geoserver/geoserver.github.io/_posts/2024-01-24-geoserver-2-24-2-released.md

 This is a stable release of GeoServer recommended for production use.
 GeoServer 2.24.2 is made in conjunction with GeoTools 30.2, and GeoWebCache 1.24.2.

-Thanks to Jody Garnett (GeoCat) for making this release.
+Thanks to Jody Garnett (GeoCat) for making this release, everyone who contributed, and to Georg Weickelt and Peter Smythe for preflight testing.

 ## Security Considerations